Islamic graffiti: Subvertising

 Subvertising refers to the practice of making spoofs or parodies of political advertisements.

 Princess Hijab, an anonymous street artist from Paris, paints Muslim veils on advertisements in the subway.
 She refers to this as "hijabisation."
 Since the enforcement of the "burqa ban," in which women are prohibited from wearing the burqa in public places, her art has sparked feminist and fundamentalist questions.
 It is not known if Princess Hijab is a Muslim or even a woman.
 "The real identity behind Princess Hijab is of no importance," she has been quoted.
 Inspired by Naomi Klein's No Logo, she drew her first veil in 2006 on the French rapper Diam's, who subsequently happened to convert to Islam and now wears a veil.
 Graffiti on the subways in Paris is considered vandalism.
 Consequently, Princess Hijab has become highly selective and only paints four to five advertisements a year.
 She chooses to combine veils with advertisements because they are both "dogmas that can be questioned."

+Celik is renowned for her broad range of work on the built environments of the contemporary Mediterranean.
+She focuses in Ottoman and North African growing cities and architecture.
+The Giorgio Levi della Vida prize for difference in Islamic studies, created in 1967 by Center founder Gustave E. Grunebaum to honor the life and work of that Italian Jewish scholar, was given to Celik in 2019 by UCLA's Center for Near Eastern Studies.